m3g/CellListMap.jl/docs/src/PeriodicSystems.md

 ```

 !!! note
-    The unit cell can be set initially using a vector or a unit cell matrix.
+    - The unit cell can be set initially using a vector or a unit cell matrix.
 If a vector is provided
       the system is considered Orthorhombic, if a matrix is provided, a Triclinic system is built.
       Unit cells updates must preserve the system type.

+    - It is recommended (but not mandatory) to use static arrays (or Tuples) to update the unitcell,
+      as in this case the update will be non-allocating.

 ### Updating the cutoff